APTA Oncology Special Interest Groups

-A benefit of being a member of the Oncology Section is being able to join a Special Interest Group.
-The purpose of a SIG is to provide educational resources and networking to Section members, develop and recommend practice standards related to each area, and to promote research and evidenced-based practice.
+A benefit of being a member of APTA Oncology is being able to join a Special Interest Group.
+The purpose of a SIG is to provide educational resources and networking to APTA Oncology members, to develop and recommend practice standards related to each area, and to promote research and evidenced-based practice.

 Special Interest Groups

 Physical therapists work with the medical team, individuals and the community to prevent or minimize HIV-related limitations in functional activities and participation in social, work and community roles.
 The Special Interest Group on HIV / AIDS disseminates information and fosters collaboration among physical therapy professionals about the treatment of HIV-related impairments and functional limitations.